 7.5.
 If the springs you installed are too strong, and if you wind the springs the correct number of turns, the door will not stay down nor half way.
 The garage door will be hard to close.
 DO NOT REMOVE MORE THAN HALF A TURN OF SPRING TENSION TO CORRECT THE PROBLEM.
 Here's why.
 If you remove 3/4 of a turn to get the door to stay closed, and then if you open the door, it will get heavier as you open the door, and once open, the cables will come off the drums.
 This could create as much as a day's extra work.
 It could also cause door damage and/or result in serious injury.
 Do not use the door!
 Get different springs!

 7.6.
 If the springs you installed are too weak, and you wind the springs the correct number of turns, the door will be heavy at the floor, and it will not stay open half way, but it will stay open if raised completely.
-If tension is added to the torsion springs to lighten the garage door and to get it stay open half way, the door will be harder to close; openers often damage the new steel garage doors when they are too hard to close.
+If tension is added to the torsion springs to lighten the garage door and to get it to stay open half way, the door will be harder to close; openers often damage the new steel garage doors when they are too hard to close.

 We hear from many mechanics who relish the excitement of a challenge like this.
-Probably more often than not they are professional people (engineers, doctors, lawyers) who need extra space for their Porsches or Lamborghinis.
+Probably more often than not, they are professional people (engineers, doctors, lawyers) who need extra space for their Porsches or Lamborghinis.
 By the time they order the hardware from us, they have already ordered or located the lift needed to raise their car into that empty space where their opener once was.
-I salute you men.
+I salute you, men.
 I am working hard to help you do what you could have figured out yourself.
-Hopefully I can help you save at least one trip to the hardware store.
+Hopefully, I can help you save at least one trip to the hardware store.
 You have my deepest respect and best wishes.